AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 # Motivation

 The current type-to-string mechanism in Ada has a few shortcomings:
-- Integers values are provided with a heading space
+- Integer values are provided with a leading space
-- The new Ada 2022 Put_Image attribute is not dispatching, and confusing when using with class wide view (which will be a more visible problem with the new dispatching semantics)
+- The new Ada 2022 Put_Image attribute is non-dispatching and confusing when used with a class-wide view (which will be a more visible problem with the new dispatching semantics)
-- The new Ada 2022 Put_Image attribute provide some limited formating (notably through the identation functions of the Buffer) but doesn't go as far as allowing to format the output to standards such as JSON or YAML.
+- The new Ada 2022 Put_Image attribute provides some limited formatting (notably through the indentation functions of the Buffer) but doesn't go as far as allowing to format the output to standards such as JSON or YAML.

-The need to be able to output formatted format is particularly important for application that need to log data for e.g. debuging or other external purposes.
+The need to output formatted data is particularly important for applications that need to log data for e.g. debugging or other external purposes.

 # Guide-level explanation

 ## To_String Attribute

-'To_String (with its _Wide_String and _Wide_Wide_String counterpart) is provided
+'To_String (with its _Wide_String and _Wide_Wide_String counterparts) is provided
-in replacement of 'Image (and 'Img in GNAT specific extension).
+as a replacement for 'Image (and 'Img in GNAT-specific extensions).
 This attribute is used directly on a value, and by default operates like 'Image, (with the exception that no leading space is present for numeric values) e.g.: